simonkarman/nextjs-frontend-app-starter/README.md

 - Next Export for Static CDN
 - Generating TypeScript Interfaces for Contentful
 - Custom React Hooks
+- "Styled" with Styled Components
 - Linting with ESLint
 - Unit Testing using Jest
+- Precommit Hooks with Husky

 ## Getting Started